 And trust me when I say, I’ve tried everything.

-But there is one method that never ever fails to clean wood to nearly new condition if I’m not careful!
+But there is one method that never ever fails to clean wood to even nearly new condition if I’m not careful!
 No soap or chemicals needed.

 Since using this method, I don’t turn down ANY wood any longer, thanks to how easy this is!